 Can disposable nappies and eco-consciousness co-exist?
 We think so.

-Our founder Aimee Marks was introduced to the world of disposable nappies when she had twins.
-With two times the nappy changes ahead of her, reusable cloth nappies weren’t a practical option, and many of the disposable nappy brands available contained a laundry list of toxic ingredients and very little, if any, considerations for the environment.
-There was a need for an eco-considerate nappy to help modern mums and families.
+As a team of mums, we know reusable cloth nappies aren’t always a practical option.
+But many of the disposable nappy brands currently available in supermarkets contain a laundry list of toxic ingredients and very little, if any, considerations for the environment.

 With 85% of a disposable nappy’s environmental impact derived from its raw materials, she set about creating a disposable nappy that was better for both our children and the planet by:

 - Sourcing sustainable and renewable ingredients and materials.

 - Swapping out crude oil-based ingredients with plant-based alternatives that don’t compromise on performance.

 - Using plant-derived and natural ingredients to protect a baby’s’ super sensitive skin.